Guidance

 You said Our response

 There is a lack of data on demography and disability in the statistics, this would be a valuable area of research.
+Ongoing.
 At present this data is not collected in STATS19.
 We will explore if it is possible to link to other data sources that could provide this data.

 It would be good to provide some commentary alongside the provisional report to highlight how much these typically change between provisional and final releases.
+Ongoing.
 We will look into this analysis and consider providing this alongside future releases.

 Currently the adjusted casualty figures are updated each year.
 With the move to injury-based reporting it would be beneficial to fix these values.
+Ongoing.
 At present we have no plans to change this methodology, but we recognise that updating figures can be confusing for some users and will keep it under consideration for as more police forces switch to injury-based reporting.

 It would be good to provide the source of all data in factsheets and publications with a link to the relevant tables.
-We will explore if this is possible with the current tables set up and will provide an update in due course.
+Completed.
+From the 2023 publications onwards, we have added data tables alongside each of the casualty factsheets

 Spreadsheets tables